gilgoldzweig/Gencycler/README.md

     }

 #### Holder
-Each holder represent a data type with whatever data it will contain In order for a class to be considered a Holder it needs to do two things
+Each data type represent a holder
+In order for a class to be considered a Holder it needs to do two things

  1. You must implement an empty interface named `GencyclerDataType`,